huahuawong/datascience/stats_questions.md

 # Q7.
 What are the factors that affect confidence interval?
 1. Sample size - higher sample size would result in wider CI and vice-versa
 2. Variation - Low variation would result in narrower CI and vice-versa

+# Q8.
+What is maximum likelihood estimation?
+Could there be any case where it doesn’t exist?
+MLE is essentially finding a parameter which maximizes the likelihood that the process described by the model produced the data that were actually observed.
+It can readily be generalized to the case where we are trying to estimate the probability density of observing a single data point x, that is generated from a Gaussian distribution, i.e. P(x; mean, standard deviation).
+It can be used to estimate parameters for machine learning models such as Logistic Regression

+It doesn't exist when we want to model that with a mixture of Gaussians, where the estimation diverges.
+Let's say if we only have one Gaussian on one of the training examples.
+During MLE, the σ of the model will decrease, increasing the likelihood.
+As a result, other instances would become less likely.

+# Q9.